-Vancouver Island Wine from the Cowichan Valley in British Columbia
+Vancouver Island wines from the Cowichan Valley in British Columbia

-Not everyone associates Vancouver Island on the west coast of British Columbia in Canada immediately with wine.
-For most people, the island stands for rough coasts, nature, whales and bears, which can be observed in the wild there.
-In the Cowichan Valley you can also get to know Vancouver Island Wine.
+Not everyone associates Vancouver Island on the west coast of British Columbia in Canada immediately comes to mind with wine.
+For most people, the island is more about rugged coasts, nature, whales and bears that can be seen there in the wild.
+In the Cowichan Valley, however, you can also get to know Vancouver Island wines.
+This makes this valley one of the Canada's wine regionsA visit there is definitely one of the Activities for Connoisseurs on Vancouver Island.

 Fertile island Vancouver Island